Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Introduction

 In order to construct a waveform model that accounts for the KL effect, we first make use of the separability of timescales in our hierarchical triple system to extract the behavior of the orbital elements over both the KL and RR timescales.
 We perform a thorough analysis of the timescales and other astrophysical constraints involved, to determine the appropriate window in parameter space that we can study analytically.
-We find that for systems consisting of a comparable-mass IMBH inner binary with total masses $m \sim (10^4 - 10^5) M_{\odot}$, and a SMBH third body of mass $m_3 \sim (10^6 - 10^7) M_{\odot}$ at a separation of $R \sim 1-4$AU, the aforementioned window is appreciable when the inner binary is in the LISA band, at GW frequencies in the range $(10^{-4} - 10^{-3})$ Hz.
+We find that for systems consisting of a comparable-mass IMBH inner binary with total masses $m \sim (10^4 - 10^5) M_{\odot}$, and a SMBH third body of mass $m_3 \sim (10^6 - 10^7) M_{\odot}$ at a separation of $R \sim (1 - 4)$ Astronomical Units (AU), are of most interest for our work.
+The formation of such systems is a field of study in itself and we point the reader to~\cite{Miller:2003sc} (and references therein) for the formation of IMBHs, and to~\cite{Miller_2002,Antognini:2016} (and references therein) for the formation of triple systems.
+For masses and separations of interest to us, the parameter space to probe KL oscillations is appreciable when the inner binary is in the LISA band, emitting GW frequencies in the range $(10^{-4} - 10^{-3})$ Hz.
 Such a regime in parameter space corresponds to the early inspiral of the inner binary, where the KL effect would be, for the most part, more important than relativistic PN effects.
+Furthermore, the dynamics of the outer binary would occur on a longer timescale compared to that of the inner binary, and therefore in this work, we limit attention to the case where the outer binary is stationary.